About the Medical Insurance Appeal Process

 Wondering how to appeal an insurance denial?
-An insurance appeal is a request by the patient or an authorized representative of the patient (such as PRIA Appeals) for a health insurance plan or payer to review and change a denial of coverage.
+A medical insurance appeal is a request by the patient or an authorized representative of the patient (such as PRIA Appeals) for a health insurance plan or payer to review and change a denial of coverage.

 It does not involve lawsuits, judges, arbitration or lawyers.
 It is you, as the customer of the insurance company, asking them to change a specific decision that was not in your favor.

-If you have been denied insurance coverage and want to appeal the decision, here’s how it works:
+If you have been denied coverage and want to appeal the decision, here’s how the medical insurance appeal process works:

 - Your provider submits a prior authorization request or a claim for payment for a medical procedure, either before or after it has been performed.

 - You receive a denial from your insurance company, saying they will not cover or pay for the procedure.

 - You contact PRIA Appeals, either on your own or after a referral from your provider.